-a) The Producer shall obtain and maintain insurance coverage on all applicable orchestral instruments, in the care, custody and/or control of the Association and its musicians during all rehearsals, performances and the between-show period (24 hour coverage for all non-portable instruments owned and supplied by a musician) for a minimum of \$250,000 for each occurrence regardless of the number of instruments, less \$500.00 deductible.
+a) The Producer shall obtain and maintain insurance coverage on all applicable orchestral instruments, in the care, custody and/or control of the Association and its musicians during all rehearsals, performances and the between-show period (twenty-four (24) hour coverage for all non-portable instruments owned and supplied by a musician) for a minimum of two hundred fifty thousand dollars (\$250,000) for each occurrence regardless of the number of instruments, less five hundred dollars (\$500.00) deductible.
 In any event the insurance coverage for each production shall be no less than the total appraised value of all instruments for each occurrence.
 The musician shall provide an appraisal of their instrument(s) to aid the Producer in obtaining insurance.
-The musician shall provide above noted appraisal as soon as possible after engagement by the Producer.
+The musician shall provide the above noted appraisal as soon as possible after engagement by the Producer.

-b) The producer shall provide public liability and property damage insurance with a minimum limit of \$5,000,000.00 to cover personal injury liability, contractual liability, contractor's protection liability and non-owned automobile liability.
-The policy will be subject to an all loss deductible of \$5,000.00.
-The Payee of the deductible will be determined on a case by case basis by mutual agreement of the parties.
+b) The producer shall provide public liability and property damage insurance with a minimum limit of five million dollars (\$5,000,000.00) to cover personal injury liability, contractual liability, contractor's protection liability and non-owned automobile liability.
+The policy will be subject to an all-loss deductible of five thousand dollars (\$5,000.00).
+The Payee of the deductible will be determined on a case-by-case basis by mutual agreement of the parties.